by Art Piccio . January 24th, 2013

-Everyone and their grandmother knows how Facebook, Twitter, Etsy, and Pinterest connect people who monetize their hobbies with the rest of the world.
-The thing is, a lot of non-so-serious entreps find themselves fumbling around with hastily put together solutions for their microbusiness – often without realizing things can be made so much simpler.
+Everyone and their grandmother know how Facebook, Twitter, Etsy, and Pinterest connect people who monetize their hobbies with the rest of the world.
+The thing is, many non-so-serious entreps find themselves fumbling around with hastily put-together solutions for their microbusiness – often without realizing things can be made so much simpler.

-Here are things that will save you time so you could do other stuff you find actually matters.
+Here are things that will save you time to do other stuff you find matters.
 This is NOT an exhaustive list.
 We’d love to hear suggestions from you.

-google.com/insights/search/ – easy-to-access data on what’s being searched, how often, from where.
+google.com/insights/search/ – easy-to-access data on what’s being searched, how often, and from where.

 docs.google.com – Need an easy way to share and transfer data?
 Paranoid about losing important information?
 Google Docs is the gold standard for free cloud computing.

-dropbox.com – This handy tool makes transfering and copying large files a snap.
-Absolutely brilliant and simple – cloud computing at its finest.
+This handy tool makes transferring and copying large files a snap.
+Absolutely brilliant and straightforward – cloud computing at its finest.
 I actually personally use this myself.

-odesk.com – Hire freelancers, or create an entire team or department online.
-If it can be done online and you have the money, ODesk helps make it happen.
+Hire freelancers, or create an entire team or department online.
+If it can be done online and you have the money, Upwork helps make it happen.

 craigslist.org – Still going strong since the 90s, Craigslist is alternately a great and horrible place to buy and sell anything under the sun.
 Craiglist makes it simple to purchase equipment both used and unused, advertise job openings, buy and rent space, find freelancers, and notoriously – find love.
 Even the most cursory search is a path to hilarity, which should be great for keeping your morale up.